PiotrekZie/piotrekzie/README.md

 - 🌱 I’m currently learning Web Development (I'm mainly trying to get started with HTML, CSS and JS)

-- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+- ⚡ Fun fact: Food and Music🎵 are the reasons to live.

 - 👨‍💻 I'm passionate about Web Dev & I enjoy learning new stuff.